tee8z/tx-tracker/README.md

 - can watch on mainnet/testnet/signet, will use mainnet as default
 - has a dependency on mempool.space to keep track of the transactions and be notified when a new block comes in

-Follow along with the tutoiral for how to include this bot into your channel: https://www.bacancytechnology.com/blog/develop-slack-bot-using-golang
+Follow along with this tutorial for how to include this bot into your channel & get the required .env values (the needed permissions will be the same as the 'Slack Events API Call' bot): https://www.bacancytechnology.com/blog/develop-slack-bot-using-golang

 Install: